-California Center for the Book is excited to announce the 5th Annual Adult Services Symposium: RADICAL RENEWAL.
-Join us Tuesday, May 11, 2021 from 10:00 AM – 1:30 PM.
+California Center for the Book is excited to host the 5th Annual Adult Services Symposium: RADICAL RENEWAL – Tuesday, May 11, 2021 from 10:00 AM – 1:30 PM.
 This virtual event will feature engaging presentations sharing the best of adult programming and services, with plenty of time for collaboration and conversation.

 The theme for 2021 is Radical Renewal.
 We mean radical in all aspects, as in getting back to the roots, one who encourages change, and totally excellent.
 Read more about The History of Radical at Merriam-Webster.
 We mean renewal as in to restore, refresh, and rebuild better than before.
 We want to innovate, re-invigorate, and re-think.
 We want to learn from the past year, listen to our communities, and share ways to connect and engage with community members and each other through programming, services, and ideas that are maybe just a little bit radical.
 The theme was selected by the California Center for the Book Program Development Group, in consultation with the California State Library.
 We hope you love it as much as we do!